 Resurrection Cathedral, Starocherkasskaya, Ukrainian Baroque cathedral in Starocherkasskaya, Russia.

-Stone construction began in 1706, making this the first stone church building in the Lower Don region after wooden structures were lost to fire.
-This marked a turning point in the architectural development of the area.
+Stone construction began in 1706, making it the first stone church in the Lower Don region, where previous wooden buildings had been lost to fire.
+At that time, Starocherkasskaya served as the capital of the Don Cossacks, which explains the scale and ambition of the project.

 The cathedral embodies Russian Orthodox artistic heritage through its interior decorations that worshippers and visitors encounter when entering the space.
 These works form the visual foundation of how the community experiences religious practice today.